Chase has some of the best credit cards on the market right now.

 Table of Contents

-How to Pre-qualify for Chase Credit Cards
+1. How to Get Preapproved for Chase Card Offers

-Pre-qualify and pre-approved are two different things.
-Pre-approved means you’ll definitely get the card, they already approved you.
-Pre-qualified means they probably will giv eyou the card because you qualify for it based on what they know about you.
+Pre-approved means you’ll definitely get the card, they already (pre)approved you.
+Pre-qualified means they probably will give you the card because you qualify for it based on what they know about you.

-- Step 2: Click “Find my offers.”
+• Step 2: Click “Find my offers.”

 If you are not prequalified for any offers, you will see the following screen: